NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

-This document describes a method called "dry-run DNSSEC" that builds upon the two aforementioned efforts and gives confidence to operators to adopt DNSSEC by introducing a new DS Type Digest Algorithm.
+This document describes a method called "dry-run DNSSEC" that builds upon the two aforementioned efforts and gives confidence to operators to adopt DNSSEC by enabling production testing of a DNSSEC zone.
+This is accomplished by introducing new DS Type Digest Algorithms.
 The zone operator signs the zone and makes sure that the DS record published on the parent side uses the specific DS Type Digest Algorithm.
-Validating resolvers that don't support the DS Type Digest algorithm ignore it as per [@!RFC6840, see, section 5.2].
+Validating resolvers that don't support the DS Type Digest algorithms ignore it as per [@!RFC6840, see, section 5.2].
 Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and [@!RFC9567] to report any DNSSEC errors to the zone operator.
-If a DNSSEC validation error was due to dry-run DNSSEC, validation restarts by ignoring the dry-run DS in order to give the real DNS response to the client.
+If a DNSSEC validation error was due to dry-run DNSSEC, validation restarts by ignoring the dry-run DS in order to give the real DNS/DNSSEC response to the client.

 This allows real world testing with resolvers that support dry-run DNSSEC by reporting DNSSEC feedback, without breaking DNS resolution for the domain